9 days / 8 nights / 9 rides - Difficulty: 4 out of 5

 One of our vehicles will shuttle you to/from the designated destinations where the trip begins and ends

-authentic and quality lodgings selected for their exceptional hospitality standards they offer to cyclists
+The very best facilities each destination can offer.
+Authentic and quality lodgings selected for their exceptional hospitality standards they offer to cyclists

 Prepared and served at the hotels' premises

 A vehicle that provide assistance and support during the cycling